AutoTrader

 Training two models per ticker lets each be optimized for what it's best at:

-This produces a single confidence-ranked score that captures both conviction and expected size of the move.
+At inference time, the two predictions are combined into a single calibrated confidence score that captures both conviction and expected size of the move.
+Post-hoc calibration ensures the confidence values reflect true accuracy rates.

 Training Process

-• Lifecycle management: Top 3 model versions retained per ticker/timeframe; older versions pruned automatically
+• Lifecycle management: Top model versions retained per ticker/timeframe; older versions pruned automatically

 Comprehensive training (all ~1,800 models) runs every Saturday and takes 2–4 hours.
 Incremental training (100–200 models) runs on weekdays in 20–60 minutes, focusing on new tickers and underperformers.